Koeng101/synbiolua/README.md

 Synbiolua is a lua package for engineering organisms.

 * __Embeddable:__ synbiolua can be embedded in larger programs
-* __Modern:__ synbiolua is built for engineering organisms in the modern day, from codon optimization to synthesis fixing.
+* __Modern:__ synbiolua is built for engineering organisms in the modern day, from genbank parsing to synthesis fixing.
 * __Maintainable:__ synbiolua is built for long term stability and continuous testing.

 ### Directories